List

 4. Experience High Tea

-Iconic red phone booths and police officers in bobby helmets: Bermuda's heritage is undeniably British, particular when it comes to the classic British activity of afternoon tea.
+Iconic red phone booths and police officers in bobby helmets: Bermuda's heritage is undeniably British, particularly when it comes to the classic British activity of afternoon tea.
 Enjoy a selection of finely cut sandwiches, cakes and scones with clotted cream and jam at Huckleberry, Rosedon Hotel's elegant restaurant.
-Make it a "Tipsy Tea" with a glass of champagne and librations from the speciality gin and tonic menu.
+Make it a "Tipsy Tea" with a glass of champagne and libations from the speciality gin and tonic menu.

 5. Savour the Seasonal Harvest

 From November to June, browse farmers' markets for local produce, preserves and home-baked goods.
-Catch the end of Bermuda corn season; try locally grown passionfruit and load up on bananas and carrots year-round at Windybank, Wadson's Farm or the Bermuda Botanical Garden market on Saturdays.
+Catch the end of Bermuda corn season; try locally grown passion fruit and load up on bananas and carrots year-round at Windybank, Wadson's Farm or the Bermuda Botanical Garden market on Saturdays.

 Interior of Wadson's Farm.